More conversions mean more revenue. It’s that simple.

 Boasting a wide array of features, the software is essentially a feedback tool and enables retailers to build and integrate surveys, exit popups, icons, and more.

-Analytics data about customer behaviour as it relates to user experience is also provided.
+Analytics data about customer behavior as it relates to user experience is also provided.
 As a tool aimed at larger enterprises, there are many integrations with third-party apps.

 UserTesting is a tool for use with both your existing site and prototypes.